ksb96/channel-list/README.md

-# channel-list
+**Channel List**

-list of youtube channels list for upgrading skills(for free)
+- This repo consists of list of youtube channels for upgrading skills(for free)
+- Mainly channel list consits of tech related.